 Notes for the Daily Beacon on Religious Trends

 First, sorting by denomination is not always the best way to structure maps, for two reasons.
-(A) Often the important parts of “religion” are not denominational in the first place.
+(A) Often the important parts of “religion” are not denominational.
 For example, there is a trend among young people to be “spiritual but not religious.”
 Also, thinking in terms of denominations does not always make sense for non-Christian traditions (a minority of US religions but a large one!).
 All this is before we start debating how to define religion—which might generate ideas like “the real religions of Tennessee are football and shopping.”
 (B) Also, denominations have internal splits on the issues that people care about: for example, they fought on both sides of the Civil War, and are bitterly divided about LGBTQ rights, the morality of cowboy capitalism, and whether to be “fundamentalist.”
 Most big denominations have conservative and liberal wings that hate each other.
 So it may be more important to focus on conservative vs. liberal wings of, say, Methodists and Catholics together, rather than mapping all Methodists vs. all Catholics.

-Second, insofar as we do want to sort by denomination anyway—this is not all bad!—the way to start is (A) by distinguishing Catholics from offshoots in a “Protestantism family” and (B) by race and ethnicity.
+Second, insofar as we do want to sort by denomination—which is not all bad!—the way to start is (A) by distinguishing Catholics from offshoots in a “Protestant family” and (B) by race and ethnicity.
 Regarding race, most Protestants in the South have black and white variants of the traditions—for example white Pentecostals in the Assemblies of God and African American Pentecostals in the Church of God in Church.
 Historic schisms (some partly healed by now) mirror the Civil War.
 Catholics don’t have the same schisms, but they do have divides not solely among whites, blacks, and Latino/as, but also ethnic groups: Irish vs. Italian vs. German vs. Polish, etc. Historically the Irish have dominated white Catholicism and Latino/as are strongest among non-whites.

 Thus a preliminary “rough sort” of denominations is into four quadrants: white Protestants, non-white (mainly black) Protestants, white Catholics, and non-white (mainly Latino/a) Catholics.